grongierisc/iris-fhirsqlbuilder/README.md

 ### FHIR SQL Builder

+For your convenience, this project contains preloaded data in the FHIR Server.

+Preloaded data is available in the following folder.

+`data/fhir`

 #### Configure an FHIR Repository to analyze

 Once IRIS is up and running, go to the FHIR SQL Builder and generate the SQL statements for the FHIR Server.